bgachenot/realx/README.md

 You api response must be formatted as followed :

 ```
-[ # an array to wrap the paylaod
 { # an object containing any variables you want to inject in your pdf
   "1": "",
   "2": 123,
   "3": true,
   "n": false
 }
-]
 ```

 # Changelog (dd/mm/yyyy)